Emil’s Lawns is no longer operating.

 After winning a business competition through the Young Americans Center for Financial Education, Emil’s story was featured in the Rocky Mountain News.

-As part of the prize, Emil won a mentorship with John Malone, Chairman of Liberty Media and the 204th richest American at that time.
+As part of the prize, Emil won a mentorship with John Malone, Chairman of Liberty Media.
 His first meeting lasted two hours and Emil continues to meet with John today.

-Emil went on to make $135,000 that summer after he graduated from high school before he decided to sell off his equipment and scale down the business to focus on his studies at the University of Colorado.
+Emil went on to make six figures that summer after he graduated from high school before he decided to sell off his equipment and scale down the business to focus on his studies at the University of Colorado.

 2007: 19 Years Old